kevinsogo/compgen/readme_src/README_TEMPLATE.md

 Then the `$PATH` variable will be updated after logging out and then logging in again.
 (You can run `source ~/.profile` if you want to update `$PATH` in your current session.)

-**Polygon note:** Due to the way Polygon works, we have to make some hacks so that we are able to use this there. **If you want to use this for Polygon, you need to follow these rules:**
+**Polygon note:** Due to the way Polygon works, we have to do some hacks so that we are able to use this there. **If you want to use this for Polygon, you need to follow these rules:**

 - Any `import`, aside from builtin packages, must be of the following form: `from xxx import *`.
 (It should be an asterisk `*`.)
 It will not work otherwise.
 In addition, these import statements must be unindented.